Recently, I looked at an Australian’s benign take in 1943 on the English pub.

-Yet there was no parallel to the Australian’s dismissal of his own country’s bars.
-The British sailors in Brisbane fondly recalled their native pubs, each with its own clientele, particular atmosphere, and choice of mild or bitter ale.
-As the officer wrote, “Some like mild and some like bitter”.
+Yet, there was no parallel to the Australian’s brusque dismissal of his own country’s bars.
+The British sailors in Brisbane fondly recalled their native pubs, each with its own clientele, particular atmosphere, and choice of mild or bitter ale, as the officer wrote.
+He added simply: “Some like mild and some like bitter”.

-Still, as beer was weak in England during the war and often unavailable, the comparative normality of Brisbane appealed.
-In this sense, the articles are a good parallel.
+Still, as beer was weak in England during the war and often unavailable, the comparative normality of Brisbane beckoned.
+In this sense, the two articles are complementary.

 In Brisbane line-ups and stratagems were often needed to find beer, but the ratings didn’t mind.
 They liked the beer, only one brand was available, it was probably Castlemaine XXXX or a lager from Queensland Breweries in Bulimba.
 The officer referred to the “tang” of the Queensland beer, which is hard to parse, maybe it was the sulphury lager yeast smell, or different taste of Australian malt.

 This 1931 article states that all beer in Queensland was made with 100% malt.
 So a pronounced flavour of local barley may have been a factor unless malt substitutes were used during the war.
 They are today, certainly, and I suspect that XXXX back then was rather a better beer than the current XXXX Gold.

 I once read that out of the country the British will drink any beer with equanimity.
 It’s true in my experience, and this well predates the general use of lager in the U.K.

 Anyway the British Jacks got on well with the Aussies, and their beer.
 Occasional rifts between the British and Australians are well-known, but wartime solidarity tended trumped all and a united spirit pervades the 1945 account.
 As the writer put it:

 ‘Jack’ likes your hotels, and he likes most of all the ‘blokes’ he meets inside.
 The spirit of the bar is just the same as back in England.
 Hail-fellow-well-met is the order of the day, and that suits us.